Wasserstein Gradient Flows for Scalable and Regularized Barycenter Computation: Experiments

 for a loss function $\mathcal{L}$ (e.g., cross-entropy loss).
 We isolate the quality of barycenters by doing adaptation at the level of embeddings.
 This approach allows us to perform domain adaptation in a higher semantic space, where distributions are more meaningful and comparable across domains.
 Thus, we assume that a meaningful feature extractor $\phi$, called the backbone, has been previously learned.
-We obtain the feature extractor by fine-tuning a neural network on the labeled source domain data.
-In addition, similar to~\cite{montesuma2021wasserstein, montesuma2024lighter}, we align the barycenter with the target through \gls{ot}~\cite{courty2016optimal}.
-More details are available in Section 6 in the Appendix.
+We obtain the feature extractor by fine-tuning a neural network on the labeled source domain data (Appendix~\ref{appx:da-src-only}).